St. Patrick's Day brings boisterous parades and celebrations to New York and other cities

 New York City hosts one of the largest and oldest parades in the United States.

 The rolling celebration, now in its 264th year, takes place along Manhattan's famed Fifth Avenue.
-Some 150,000 take part in the march and 2 million spectators attend each year, according to organizers.
+Some 150,000 take part in the march, according to organizers.

 Major celebrations are also planned on Monday in Savannah, Georgia, and other American communities, though some of the cities most transformed by Irish immigration held festivities over the weekend.